marius8dev/js-problems/README.md

 17. Get an array of elements that appear in both arrays. <a href="https://marius8dev.github.io/17/index.html" target="_blank">Demo</a>
 18. Calculate the sum of squares of a numeric vector. <a href="https://marius8dev.github.io/18/index.html" target="_blank">Demo</a>
 19. Write a JavaScript function that generates all combinations of a string. <a href="https://marius8dev.github.io/19/index.html" target="_blank">Demo</a>
+20. Write a JavaScript function that accepts a number as a parameter and check the number is prime or not. <a href="https://marius8dev.github.io/20/index.html" target="_blank">Demo</a>